One* Slinky, five ways: a still life photography study in light and form

-All you need is a good eye and proper light make something feel sculptural.
-For this still life study, I used Slinkies to explore repetition, collapse, and the power of lighting and color to shift a viewer’s perception.
+All you need is a good eye and proper light to make something feel sculptural.
+As a San Francisco still life photographer, I used Slinkies to explore repetition, collapse, and the power of lighting and color to shift perception.

 *Ok yes, I technically used two.
 Let me live.